tomMoulard/fail2ban/README.md

 ```

 In the case where you define multiple regexp on the same url, the order of process will be :
-1. Allow
+1. Block
-2. Block
+2. Allow

-In this example, all requets to `/whoami` will be denied.
+In this example, all requests to `/do-not-access` will be denied and all requests to `/whoami` will be allowed without
+any fail2ban interaction.

 #### Schema
 First request, IP is added to the Pool, and the `findtime` timer is started: